 Let’s start by looking at the technologies.
 Details have been given in a Defence Paper published as part of the Integrated Review.
 First priority for the new spending are the existing military equipment programmes that are running over-budget.
-The National Audit Office, a government spending watchdog, estimated that the MOD’s budget shortfall in its equipment budget up until 2025 had been approximately £8.3bn before the new spending announcement (but could be significantly higher).
+The National Audit Office (NAO), a government spending watchdog, estimated that the MOD’s budget shortfall in its equipment budget up until 2025 had been approximately £8.3bn before the new spending announcement (but could be significantly higher).
 Since about £7.5bn of the £24bn increase had already been promised in the Conservative Party’s 2019 election manifesto – and hence was included in the NAO’s spending assessment – this means that at least two-thirds of the spending increase will be swallowed up just trying to keep current plans on track.

 Another of the UK’s major technology programmes is warships.
 With the two Queen Elizabeth class aircraft carriers – the largest ships in British naval history – now complete, construction of other warships is being ramped up.
 This is planned to include eight Type-26 and five Type-31 frigates – as well as developing new warships, the Type-32 and Fleet Solid Support ships.
-The intention is that a ‘Carrier Strike Group’ will be “permanently available”.
+The intention is that a ‘Carrier Strike Group’ (CSG) will be “permanently available”.
 Regular deployment of such a group is planned for the seas around China and India as part of an ‘Indo-Pacific tilt’ – very likely to fuel military tensions in the region.
 Indeed, the first deployment of the CSG began in May.
 This is in addition to the 20% of Royal Navy ships that are stationed in the Middle East at any one time.
 These clearly illustrate a core intention of the Integrated Review – a major expansion of military capabilities to ‘project force’ far from the UK – instead of, for example, focusing on protecting national territory.

 Another major area is combat planes.
 Again, the focus on expanding the offensive capabilities of the technology is clear.
-Not content with completing the deployment of the new long-range F-35 Lightning strike planes and expanding the number of armed drones such as the Predator, the strategy is then to develop “a new fighter system, harnessing artificial intelligence and drone technology to defeat any adversary in air-to-air combat”.
+Not content with completing the deployment of the new long-range F-35 Lightning strike planes and expanding the number of Protectors – an armed drone with ‘global reach’ – the strategy is then to develop the Future Combat Air System (FCAS) intended to use artificial intelligence and drone technology “to defeat any adversary in air-to-air combat”.
 Planned spending on this project is £2bn over the next four years.

-Underpinning the development of these new technologies is an extra £1.7 billion a year – a doubling of the MOD’s R&D budget – aimed "to master the new technologies of warfare".
+Underpinning the development of these new technologies is an extra £375 million a year aimed "to master the new technologies of warfare".
 The wide range of research areas highlighted is especially concerning: space; cyber; quantum technologies; engineering biology; directed energy weapons; and advanced high-speed missiles.
-The Integrated Review talks about the importance of the UK being a “Science and Tech Superpower” but the main area of extra government science spending is military – with repeated references to opportunities that may be derived from ‘dual-use’ research which can be applied to both civilian and military applications.
+The Integrated Review talks about the importance of the UK being a “Science and Tech Superpower” but the main area of extra government science spending seems to be military – with repeated references to opportunities that may be derived from ‘dual-use’ research which can be applied to both civilian and military applications.
 Indeed, the new Advanced Research and Invention Agency (ARIA) – being set up with £800 million of public money to back ‘breakthrough technologies’ – has been inspired by the US military body, the Defence Advanced Research Projects Agency (DARPA).

 The British military’s rapidly growing interest in robotic warfare technologies also gives a clue as to why the government is currently opposing a new UN treaty on lethal autonomous weapons (LAWs).
 While it claims to object to such weapons, it argues that such a treaty may “stifle innovation” – a high risk position to take.